 Medical records: medical providers are in the business to make money.
 They do not turn over your records for free.
-A lot of medical providers try to charge us more for your medical records than is permitted under the law.
+A lot of these providers try to charge us more for your health records than is permitted under the law.

 Under the federal high-tech statute, electronic records must be inexpensive for patients to obtain.
 As of late 2018, that cost is $6.50 plus postage.